varigence/docs/bimlflex/user-guide/data-vault-accelerator.md

 Any attributes left in the source Link Table will be added to the default Link Satellite.
 They can be separated out into their own Satellites if needed using the ModelGrouping override.

-It’s worth noting that if there are source system applied rules for relationships (such as a product can only be in one category) they will need to be specified as Driving Keys in the Accelerated Link unless the Accelerator can derive the behaviour from relationship constraints.
+It’s worth noting that if there are source system applied rules for relationships (such as a product can only be in one category) they will need to be specified as Driving Keys in the Accelerated Link unless the Accelerator can derive the behavior from relationship constraints.

 For Hub tables that have Foreign Key relationships defined the Accelerator will generate Links for each Foreign Key between the defined Business Keys.
 These Links will need to be reviewed as the UOW they describe might not align with the business process.